-Sack off the Wagamama this Ramen is the one.
+Sack off Wagamama, this ramen is the one.

-Adding water to the pan with the pork makes sure you keep the meat succulent.
+Adding water to the pan with the pork makes sure the meat is yummy and succulent.

 Cooking Time (includes preparation time): 40 Minutes

 Total Cost - £9.93 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

 Add the pork chops to a bowl.
 Add 1 grated garlic clove and a large grated thumb of ginger.
 Pour in 3 tablespoons of soy sauce.
 Mix everything together, cover with cling film and leave to marinate for 10 minutes.

 Add the pork chops to a frying pan with a splash of olive oil.
 Fry on a medium heat for 4 minutes and then flip.
 Add a small glass of water to de-glaze the pan.
 Allow the water to reduce.

 After 4 more minutes, flip the chops again.
 Add another splash of water.
 Fry for another minute and flip again.
 Check the chops are cooked through.
 Remove from the heat.

 Slice up pork chops and set aside to rest.